 Friday, May 9 – The 2014 edition of the Giro d'Italia will begin in the city of Belfast, Northern Ireland.
 Stage 1 is a 21.7 kilometre team time trial.
 The stage finishes in the city centre.
-(Route and profile maps)
+(Slideshow route/profile)

 Foreign Giro start

 The first time the Giro started abroad was in 1965 yet still took place within Italian borders.
 Quiz questions: 1/ how is that possible, 2/ in what country did the 1965 Giro d’Italia start?

 The last time the Giro d’Italia started abroad was in 2012 with the race beginning in Copenhagen.
 2014 will see the first visit to Ireland however.

 Belfast, the capital of Northern Ireland, has a population of slightly under 300.000.
 It’s located at the mouth of River Lagan and at the end of an estuary that runs to the Irish Sea.
 The city has a rich maritime industry and is the birthplace of the Titanic.